 What is a Qualifying Child?

 A “qualifying child” is defined in Pub.
-501 Exemptions, Standard Deduction, and Filing Information as part of the eligibility for dependents’ exemptions:
+501 Dependents, Standard Deduction, and Filing Information as part of the eligibility for claiming a dependent:

 There are five tests that must be met for a child to be your qualifying child.
 The five tests are:

 This definition is used with modifications as part of a taxpayer’s eligibility for the five tax benefits listed below.
 For each benefit, the taxpayer also must meet other conditions besides those that define a qualifying child.
 See the related IRS publication for details.

 - Exemption for a dependent (2017 and prior, see Pub.
 501)